codyd51/axle/README.md

 axle uses QEMU as its standard emulator, though any other could be used, such as Bochs.
 To modify this and other build parameters, see the `Makefile`.
 To run and test axle on OS X, run `./install.sh` to attempt to build the toolchain, then `make run` to start the emulator.

-Non-Exhaustive Feauter List / Roadmap
+Non-Exhaustive Feature List / Roadmap
 ---------------------

 - [x] Keyboard driver